-Antioxidants are a classified group of various vitamins, minerals, and other natural compounds found in food and supplements that are known for their ability to fight and eradicate harmful free radicals in the body.
+Antioxidants are a classified group of various vitamins, minerals, and other natural compounds found in food and supplements that are known for their ability to fight free radicals in the body.

 If left to roam in the body, free radicals can actually attack DNA, manipulating the coding in the strands, and also deteriorate cells membranes, opening them up to exposure to toxins that can result in a greater risk for disease.
 This also means cells may not function properly, or even die off.

-One of the most important lines of self-defense against this process is intaking a good number of antioxidant-rich foods every day that can cut off the oxidation process and prevent cell damage, which will ultimately keep you healthy.
+One of the most important lines of self-defense against this process is intaking a good number of antioxidant-rich foods every day that can help cut off the oxidation process and prevent cell damage.

 Blueberries are considered a superfruit for their wide range of benefits, including boosts to brainpower.
-Part of this lies in the fact that they contain anthocyanin, which is a flavonoid that’s considered to have potent antioxidant capacity.
+Part of this lies in the fact that they deliver anthocyanin, a flavonoid that’s considered to have potent antioxidant capacity.
 Here are just some of the ways blueberries (particularly wild blueberries) can do the body good.

 Eat up: Fresh or frozen, in breakfast or dessert, blueberries are versatile and tasty.
 Try this Purple Pinole Breakfast Bowl to get your fill; along with blueberries, this hot-cereal is full of raspberries and blackberries, which also make our list of the top 10 antioxidant-rich foods.

-Raspberries also take a top spot in the list of most antioxidant-rich foods—they contain a good dose of vitamin C and anthocyanin (a plant compound that acts as a pigment and is recognized as disease-fighting).
+Raspberries also take a top spot in the list of most antioxidant-rich foods—they deliver vitamin C and anthocyanin (a plant compound that acts as a pigment).

 Eat up: Raspberry-Coconut Ice Cream is a cool and flavorful treat where this fruit is the star.
 This homemade ice cream is super easy to make, with frozen berries and rich coconut cream as well as maple syrup and cacao nibs.
 All you need is a high-speed blender and five minutes of time to make it perfect.

 Plums are a juicy and sweet summertime favorite.
 Dry them out, and what’s left is the still-sweet prune.
 Their sticky texture and sweet flavor makes them seem more like gummy candy than a food that’s good for you.
-However, prunes are well-known for relieving constipation, and they’re also another great source of antioxidants, particularly because they contain a polyphenolic compound called hydroxycinnamic acid, which can help destabilize the structure of free radical cells.
+However, prunes are known for helping relieve constipation, and provide antioxidants, particularly because they contain a polyphenolic compound called hydroxycinnamic acid, which can help destabilize the structure of free radical cells.

 Eat up: While prunes are enjoyable all by themselves, there are some other creative ways to use them.
 Sauté them with bitter greens or quinoa to cut some of the tanginess or puree them for a sauce.
 You can also make a pb&j sandwich replacing the jelly with prunes, or chop them up and add to ground beef for a better burger.